 I am not saying that excessive consumerism will disappear in the 2020s.
-People will still buy useless junk and we will still be bombarded by generic ads.
+People will still buy useless junk, and generic ads will remain ubiquitous.

 It’s impossible to predict which goods will become obsolete, but our consumption behavior will evolve, as it has done after every crisis.

-This didn’t happen.
-As of today, the Ford F-150 is still the best-selling car in America.
-Small SUVs and crossovers like the VW Tiguan are among the most popular cars in Europe.
+Many “experts” predicted the disappearance of big SUVs in the aftermath of the 2008 Crisis.
+That didn’t happen.
+The Ford F-150 is still the best-selling car in America.
+Similarly, small SUVs and crossovers like the VW Tiguan are among the most popular vehicles in Europe.

 And here lies the point.

 The 2008 Crisis didn’t kill off SUVs, but it changed their stature.
 Today’s Ford F-150 is still big and plucky, but more economical.
 Ten years ago, there were very few small, priceworthy European SUVs.
 In 2020, every European carmaker sells at least one crossover model, from Peugeot to BMW, Seat, and Skoda.

 Many industries and businesses will reposition themselves over the coming years.